jg210/expo-experiments/README.md

 * Shows data from the [spring-experiments](https://github.com/jg210/spring-experiments) API.
 * Has a Kotlin/Swift [Expo module](https://docs.expo.dev/modules/overview/) [here](modules/expo-experiments).
+* Also has a Kotlin/Swift [RN Turbo Native Module](https://reactnative.dev/docs/turbo-native-modules-introduction).
+The native code for this could be included using an Expo [Config Plugin](https://docs.expo.dev/modules/config-plugin-and-native-module-tutorial/).
+This however, is an js API mainly meant for modifying e.g. AndroidManifest.xml. https://krishanmadushankadev.medium.com/writing-custom-expo-plugin-to-integrate-a-third-party-library-6d43f4efdab3 shows how can copy files, but it's verbose.
 * Uses [TanStack Query](https://tanstack.com/query/latest) (AKA React Query) for network requests.

 For testing: